planetterp/PlanetTerp-API-Python-Wrapper/README.md

 # PlanetTerp API Python Wrapper

-This is a thin wrapper around the [PlanetTerp API](http://api.planetterp.com/).
+This is a thin python wrapper around the [PlanetTerp API](http://api.planetterp.com/).

 ### Usage